Moving from 'Services' to 'Profiles'

 If you have applied other settings for Facebook Page or Twitter account posting service, eg. you’ve added information for custom tags or that service was added to a service list, this will still be retained and should not be affected by the migration.

-Q) Will this affect Custom Reports?
+Will this affect Branded (Custom) Reports?

-A) Custom reports won’t be affected by the migration as reporting data is pulled through the current posting service for Twitter or Facebook.
+Branded reports won’t be affected by the migration as reporting data is pulled through the current posting service for Twitter or Facebook.